16 products

 - Peak Quality: January – February

-- Characteristics: Excellent value, slightly earlier harvest
+- Characteristics: Outstanding value and slightly earlier harvests

-🇮🇹 Italy (Umbria & Tuscany)
+Italy (Umbria & Tuscany)

 - Season: Mid-December – March